Chao-Xi/jxazurebook/docs/az305/6za305_summary.md

 * **Automated Actions**: Set automation based on certain triggers.
 * **Log Monitoring**: Track and analyze event logs.

-Many Azure services by default are already sending telemetry data to Azure Monitor
+<mark>Many Azure services by default are already sending telemetry data to Azure Monitor</mark>

 ![Alt Image Text](../images/az305_6_1.png "Body image")

-### The Pillars of Observability
+### 1-2 The Pillars of Observability

 **What is Observability?**